enspiral/playhouse/README.md

 Each of your contexts is a command that your app performs, which you could also think of as a use case.
 In essence, a context is supplied with Actors, "casts" them in various Roles and then executes some behaviour.
-In keeping with conventions of most people using DCI in ruby, executing a context is done by calling it's `call` method.
+In keeping with conventions of most people using DCI in ruby, executing a context is done by calling its `call` method.

 Playhouse provides a base Context class for you to derive from.
 Rather than implementing `call` directly though, please override our `perform` method so that we can perform some